tractorcow/helpfulrobot/messages.md

 I'm helpful robot.
 I noticed there were some deviations from PSR-2 in your code.
 The core committer team recently decided to transition SilverStripe Framework and CMS to PSR-2, and the [supported module standard](http://www.silverstripe.org/software/addons/supported-modules-definition) recommends following PSR-2.
 I've gone ahead and converted files in `code` and `tests` to PSR-2.
 If this sounds like something you'd like to merge then go right ahead!
 Feel free to ask questions or make suggestions for how I can help you more.
 I've been programmed with a wide range of responses.

 Have a nice day! [gzzzzrrrkt]

+# Add Standard Scrutinizer Config

+Hello!

+I'm helpful robot.
+I noticed you had some non-standard Scrutinizer config.
+I think this is an improvement.

+Have a nice day! [beep boop]

 # Add Standard Travis Config